Cornelius Pass Road: History

-Cornelius Pass Road was originally built by Thomas R. Cornelius in the 19th century.
+Cornelius Pass Road was originally built by Thomas R. Cornelius around 1870.This version of the road began on West Union Road, and continued north into the mountains.
 The road was straightened and reduced in elevation in 1916.
 In 1928, the road was reconstructed and had its elevation reduced further in a joint project between Multnomah and Washington counties.
 (Note: Washington County's share of the project was estimated to be approximately $50,000, while Multnomah County's was estimated to be less than $9,000.)
 The next year, a petition started by the Linnton Community Club resulted in an extension of the road to US 30 to connect with the then-new St. Johns Bridge.

 In 1948, 1951, and 1956, mudslides caused by rainy weather resulted in multiple obstructions of the road and temporary one-way traffic being put into effect.
 In 1976, another obstruction caused by winter weather blocked the road near its interchange with US 30.

 The interchange with the Sunset Highway (US 26) was rebuilt and widened in 1989, and the road was widened to five lanes from the freeway to Cornell Road the following year.
 In 1996, the road was finally extended southward when 216th and 219th Avenues were renamed and became the southern section of the road, terminating at Tualatin Valley Highway, discussions for which started as early as 1969.
 At that time, the intersection with Baseline Road was re-aligned.
 Also in 1996, Intel opened its Ronler Acres plant on land near Cornelius Pass Road; Intel has since funded road improvements in the area, including a road connecting Cornelius Pass Road to the Ronler Acres campus.

 The intersection with US 26 was altered in 2005 with new on- and off-ramps extending from Cornelius Pass to the east, where a railroad overpass had previously been located; Intel contributed funding for this project.
 In 2008, the entire Multnomah County section was changed to a no-passing zone on the winding road over the Tualatin Mountains.